 - Whipped cream – store leftover pumpkin spiced whipped cream in an airtight container in the refrigerator for up to 2 days.
 Re-whip briefly before serving.

-- Do not freeze the assembled latte – the milk and pumpkin puree separate when frozen and the texture does not recover after thawing.
-The pumpkin puree freezes well on its own in portioned amounts for future batches.
+- Do not freeze the assembled latte – The milk and pumpkin purée separate when frozen, and the texture does not fully recover after thawing.
+Instead, freeze leftover pumpkin purée in small portions for future homemade pumpkin spice lattes or other fall recipes.

 FAQ